SchemaSpyGraphical Database Schema Metadata Browser |

 tables/views to include.
 For example: -i "(.*book.*)|(library.*)"

-includes only those tables/views with 'book' in their names or that start with 'library'.You might want to use -desc with this option to describe the subset of tables. |
+includes only those tables/views with 'book' in their names or that start with 'library'.You might want to use -desc

 |

--x columnNamesRegex |
+-x "columnNamesRegex" |

 Exclude matching columns from relationship analysis to